 St. John's cathedral

-The major overhaul of St. John's cathedral is steadily continuing.
+The major overhaul of St. John's Cathedral is steadily continuing.
 Each year or maybe every two years, I'm not quite sure, one bay of the church is restored: 1 buttress and 1 window facade.
-This year I already did some work on two finial bases, a afzaatkap en wat kruisbloemen, but this time no canopy.
+This year I already did some work on two finial bases, a afzaatkap and what finials, but this time no canopy.

 I received a request to bid for the carving of a copy of a statue from this church.
 To my pleasure I got the commission.
 But at the time it was not yet clear to me which saint was depicted.
 It is a statue in Udelfanger sandstone.
 Stylistically I thought from the 1920, because it is so highly stylized, but it is about 40 years older: around 1880.
 It's a monk in a Dominican habit (as seen by his hood) with a book, a quill and a dove.
 The book and dove made clear that he is a "father of the church’ as it's called.

 a father of the church (nowadays Teacher of the Church , because there are female teachers of the church as well, such as Teresa of Ávila, Catherine of Siena, Theresia of Lisieux and Hildegard of Bingen) is someone who has left important writings on faith and doctrinal matters and has led an exemplary life of holiness.
 I thought his book to show something like 'Lausal da van Sion Tower', but a search yielded nothing.
 I wish I had read vertically!

 Long live Whatsapp

 After a few questions via Whatsapp to the right person it became clear that this sculpture has been on the outside of the cathedral in front of a stained-glass window, and that he probably was depicted on the inside as well.
 And yes, he was, he turned out to be Thomas Aquinas.
 And so the text becomes immediately apparent: an opening sentence from a famous cantata written by him.
 'Lau da Sion Sal va torem'.
 Praise, Sion, the Savior.